JP-25/Hidden-Bias-Benchmark/README.md

-# Hidden-Bias-Benchmark
+# Description-based-Bias-Benchmark

-Repository for the Hidden Bias Benchmark dataset.
+Repository for the Description-based Bias Benchmark dataset.

 ## Concept Lists